Trade directory · Monroe metro · Louisiana

 Inspection Schedule

-Louisiana Department of Agriculture conducts annual inspections of licensed operators.
+Louisiana Department of Agriculture conducts compliance inspections annually or bi-annually.
 Records must be maintained for 3 years.
 Equipment calibration required annually.

 §4